• Skip to primary navigation

 Hand holding a packaged light yellow banana shaped cake dessert (Tokyo banana)

 Last but not least on this list of the best desserts in Tokyo is, of course, the infamous Tokyo Banana.
-These banana-shaped sponge cakes resemble the ever-popular American cake known as the Twinkie, but instead of being filled with a sugary cream, Tokyo Banana has a light banana custard cream inside.
+These banana-shaped sponge cakes resemble the ever-popular Twinkie in America, but instead of being filled with a sugary cream, Tokyo Banana has a light banana custard cream inside.

 There are all different flavors of Tokyo Banana such as chocolate, matcha, and strawberry.
 But make sure you try the original one too!
 You can get these all over Tokyo but Tokyo Solamachi in the Tokyo Skytree (Sumida) has a large Tokyo Banana store inside.